federicomartini/write_a_data_science_blog_post/README.md

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

+The **Dataset** file used for this project is available on [Kaggle](https://www.kaggle.com/aitzaz/stack-overflow-developer-survey-2020/data).
+If you want to run the Jupyter Notebook on the Dataset, make sure to copy the `survey_results_public.csv` in the `/Archive/StackOverflowSurvey_2020/developer_survey_2020/` folder available in this project.

 ## Project Motivation<a name="motivation"></a>

 For this project, I was interestested in using Stack Overflow data from 2020 to answer to the question: